Traquair Forest Project

-This is a vast, validated project comprising 650,000 trees on 246 hectares of rolling hillsides.
-Remarkably, this one project achieves several UN Sustainable Development Goals.
-In terms of the landscape context.
-The planting site is adjacent to vast swathe of forest managed by Scottish Land and Forestry that is home to red squirrels and pine martens.
+The planting site is adjacent to a vast swathe of forest managed by Scottish Land and Forestry that is home to red squirrels and pine martens.
+The adjacent estate is also planting a woodland, so the result will be a vast contiguous forest.

-The Traquair Project at Damhead is located on one of the largest estates in the Scottish Borders, The Traquair Estate.
-The Traquair Estate is open to the public year-round.
-It is located only 45 minutes from Edinburgh by car.
-Traquair House is Scotland’s oldest continually inhabited house.
+The Traquair Project is located on one of the largest estates in the Scottish Borders, The Traquair Estate.
+Traquair House, which is a baronial castle, is Scotland’s oldest continually inhabited residence.
 It dates to 1107, and has been home to the Stuart Clan since 1491.
-It has been visited by 27 Scottish Kings and Queens.
+It has been visited by 27 Scottish Kings and Queens, more than any other residence in Scotland.
+It is just 45 minutes from Edinburgh by car.

 At a Glance: Traquair Forest Project